poojan-workspace/Scholar-Store/README.md

 6. About & Services Page - https://scholar-store.web.app/about

 ## Technologies Used:
-React.js, React Context API, Firebase, Express, Node.js, Stripe (For Payments), HTML5, CSS3, Material UI.
+React.js, Redux / React Context API, Firebase, Express, Node.js, Stripe (For Payments), HTML5, CSS3, Material UI.

 ## I have used: